"Sustainable and cost effective ecologically designed lamp activated by saltwater."

 Her interests vary from astronomy to classical music to embedded systems and electrochemistry.

 Raphael Antonio Mijeno is a graduate of Business Management and has worked for an Australian and British firm.
 He has background in accounting, finance and sales.
+He is also part of Forbes Asia's 30 under 30 pioneer list for his involvement with SALt.
 Naturally born artistic, he has a knack for arts and design.
 And most of the time he draws and paints when he's away from his computer.
 His passion to learn new stuff and take on new and exciting challenges is insatiable.
-He also has a very odd attachment to Wyverns, Dragons and Dragonfolks.

 His interests vary from visual arts to cult movies to social engineering and startups.